8 Tips for Starting a College Senior Job Search

 Even in the best of times, there are compelling reasons for college seniors to begin their job search as early as possible.

 In fact, ideally, college students should take steps to lay the foundation for an effective search as early as the second semester of their freshman year.
 If you aren't in the minority who got such an early start, don't dismay since most of the proper steps can still be taken.
+Even if you're a senior who hasn't done much yet, semester break is an excellent time to work on job hunting.

 Here are some of the best ways to get a head start on finding post-graduate employment: